abhandari1985/Python_Repo/README.md

 # Python_Repo
+What the project does and why it is useful ?
-An incremental learning path for Python.
-Covers key concepts with examples and quizes.
+It covers incremental learning path for new Python learners.
+Topics:
+Data Types
+Arithmetic Operations
+String Operations
+Data Structures
+Control Structures and functions
+OOP in Python
+Practice questions and quizes